 Doctors aren’t sure why, but ECT resets serotonin.
 Psilocybin therapy can do the same thing without the nasty side effects.

-Try the psychedelic app called Lumenate, it gives you a DMT-like experience through certain lighting from your phone’s flash, and the use of science creates a similar DMT experience.
+Try the psychedelic app called Lumenate, it gives you a DMT-like experience through specific lighting from your phone’s flash, and the use of science creates a similar DMT experience.